vlgiitr/academic-kickstart/content/authors/harshit/_index.md

 - harshit

 # Is this the primary user of the site?
-superuser: false
+superuser : false

-weight : 70
+weight : 10

 # Role/position
-role: Societe Generale
+#role: Societe Generale

 # Organizations/Affiliations
 organizations: